 Today, you’ll find the longest-serving mayor in the United States serving Apopka, John H. Land, who was first elected in 1949.
 The area is known for the bridge over State Road 441 that connects the Rails-to-Trails system in two sections to allow pedestrians and bicyclists across the West Orange Trail.

-A new Lowes and Home Depot was added to US 441, along with Staples and Chili’s restaurant, all in the spot where the previous Dunn Citrus grove was located.
+A new Adventist Health hospital was added in Northwest Apopka along the 429 Expressway.
 Being located just 16 miles northwest of Downtown Orlando makes it an exciting place to live and the University of Florida’s Institute of Food and Agricultural Sciences Mid-Florida Research and Education Center calls itself home here.
 You also can’t beat a city with an average temperature in the 70s or 80s.

 If you’ve ever dreamt in living in a town known for being one of the “friendliest cities in America” by Forbes Magazine, Apopka is that place.